Gurrt/software-process/assignment-1/combined.md

 Human Services (HHS).
 The primary contractor was CGI who had a contract of around 250 million dollars.
 Next to that there were 16 official subcontractors, but the total number of subcontractors was actually 55.
-All under the supervison of CMS.
+All under the supervision of CMS.
 There were also 300 private insurers.
 All in all there were around 4000 plans.

 The clients were according to [4, page 6]: the Department of Health and Human